-Fractional excretion of sodium (FENa) is the amount of salt (sodium) that leaves your body through urine compared to the amount filtered and reabsorbed by the kidney.
+Fractional excretion of sodium (FENa) is the amount of salt (sodium) that leaves the body through urine compared to the amount filtered and reabsorbed by the kidney.

-FENa is not a test, but rather a calculation based on the concentrations of sodium and creatinine in your blood and urine.
-Urine and blood chemistry tests are necessary to perform this calculation.
+FENa is not a test.
+Instead it is a calculation based on the concentrations of sodium and creatinine in the blood and urine.
+Urine and blood chemistry tests are needed to perform this calculation.

-Blood and urine samples are collected at the same time and sent to a lab, where they are examined for their salt (sodium) and creatinine levels.
+Blood and urine samples are collected at the same time and sent to a lab.
+There, they are examined for salt (sodium) and creatinine levels.

-Eat a normal diet with a normal amount of salt, unless otherwise instructed by your doctor.
+Eat your normal foods with a normal amount of salt, unless otherwise instructed by your doctor.

-The test is usually done for patients who are severely ill with acute kidney insufficiency.
+The test is usually done for persons who are very ill with acute kidney disease.
 The test helps determine if the drop in urine production is due to reduced blood flow to the kidney or to kidney damage itself.

-A meaningful interpretation of the test can be made only when your urine volume has dropped to less than 500 mL/day.
+A meaningful interpretation of the test can be made only when your urine volume has dropped to less than 500 milliliters per day (mL/day).

 FE sodium; FENa